AminTaheri23/Score-based-Face-Quality-Assessment-FQA/README.md

 implementation of [this paper](https://www.researchgate.net/publication/327530639_Score_based_Face_Quality_Assessment_FQA) in Python - OpenCv

 ## Important
-this implementaion is not complete yet.
+- this implementaion is not complete yet.

-Main file name is fqa_score.py and you can go to the fqa directory to access codes.
+- Main file name is fqa_score.py and you can go to the fqa directory to access codes.

+- You should download this file and extract it in `fqa` directory(__the file is not uploaded yet__)

 ## FQA score
 this script will train a stacked auto encoders on 4 kind of features,